-- (5) Glare.
+- (7)(6) Glare.
 Solar panels are designed to absorb (not reflect) sunlight and are generally less reflective than other varnished or glass exterior materials.
-However, solar panel placement should minimize or negate any solar glare impacting nearby properties or roadways, without unduly impacting the functionality or efficiency of the solar energy system. - (6) Solar Access.
+However, solar panel placement should minimize or negate any solar glare impacting nearby properties or roadways, without unduly impacting the functionality or efficiency of the solar energy system. - (8)(7) Solar Access.
 All applicants are encouraged to ensure the maximum solar energy generation from their system by obtaining solar access easements, where necessary.
 Solar access easements may be filed consistent with Maine State Law.
 Any property owner may purchase an easement across nearby properties to protect access to sunlight.
-The easement would be purchased or granted by owners of nearby properties and can apply to buildings, trees, or other structures that would diminish solar access. - (7) Visual Impact.
-Reasonable efforts, as determined by the Planning Board, shall be made to minimize visual impacts by preserving natural vegetation, screening abutting properties, or other appropriate measures. - (8) Lighting.
+The easement would be purchased or granted by owners of nearby properties and can apply to buildings, trees, or other structures that would diminish solar access.
+A Solar Glare Hazard Analysis Toll report shall be submitted in accordance with Sec.
+60-1429(a)(6). - (9)(8) Visual Impact.
+An Applicant shall make reasonable efforts, as determined by the Planning Board, to minimize visual impacts associated with the installation of a Solar Energy Generating System.
+The Board shall consider the size, location and topography of the site, the characteristics of the surrounding property and the amount and type of development on said properties in determining the amount and type of screening and buffering that it deems appropriate.
+Reasonable efforts, as determined by the Planning Board, shall be made to minimize visual impacts by preserving natural vegetation, screening abutting properties, or other appropriate measures. - (10)(9) Lighting.
 Ground-mounted solar energy systems lighting shall be consistent with local, state and federal law.
 Lighting of other parts of the installation, such as appurtenant structures, shall be limited to that required for safety and operational purposes, and shall be reasonably shielded from abutting properties.
-Where feasible, lighting of the solar energy system shall be directed downward and shall incorporate full cutoff fixtures to reduce light pollution. - (9) In unbuilt areas, where possible, SEGS installations shall maintain the permeability of the ground.
-Clearing of natural vegetation shall be limited to what is necessary for the construction, operation and maintenance of the SEGS or as otherwise prescribed by applicable laws, regulations and bylaws/ordinances. - (10) Operation & Maintenance Plan.
-The project proponent shall submit a plan for the operation and maintenance of ground-mounted and dual-use solar energy systems, which shall include measures for maintaining safe access to the installation, stormwater controls, as well as general procedures for operational maintenance of the installation. - (b) SEGS permitted by right.
-An application for a SEGS permitted by right shall require review and approval by a review committee consisting of the City Planner, City Engineer, Fire Department and a representative of Lewiston-Auburn 911 committee.
+Where feasible, lighting of the solar energy system shall be directed downward and shall incorporate full cutoff fixtures to reduce light pollution. - (11)(10) In unbuilt areas, where possible, Solar Energy Generating System installations shall maintain the permeability of the ground.
+Clearing of natural vegetation shall be limited to what is necessary for the construction, operation and maintenance of the Solar Energy Generating System or as otherwise prescribed by applicable laws, regulations and bylaws/ordinances.
+Any internal accessways shall consist of permeable surfaces as approved by the Planning Board. - (11) Operation & Maintenance Plan.
+The project proponentOwner or Operator shall submit a plan for the operation and maintenance of ground-mounted and dual-use solar energy systems, which shall include measures for maintaining safe access to the installation, stormwater controls, as well as general procedures for operational maintenance of the installation. - (12)All Solar Energy Generating System installations shall be installed in compliance with the photovoltaic systems standards of the latest edition of the National Fire Protection Association (NFPA) 1, Fire Prevention Code.
+All wiring shall be installed in compliance with the photovoltaic systems standards identified in the latest edition of the National Electrical Code (NFPA 70). - (b) Solar Energy Generating Systems permitted by right.
+An application for a Solar Energy Generating System permitted by right shall require review and approval by a review committee consisting of the

+City Planner, City Engineer, Fire Department, Auburn Lewiston Municipal Airport and a representative of Lewiston-Auburn 911 committee.

 Sec.
-60-1431. - Abandonment.
+60-1431. - Abandonment or Decommissioning.